Oldsmobile Aerotech: Features

-The cars are built on modified March Engineering 85C CART chassis similar to that of the 1985 Indianapolis 500 winning car.
-Sleek carbon fibre bodywork kept both weight and drag to a minimum.
+The cars are built on modified March 85C CART chassis similar to that of the 1985 Indianapolis 500 winning car.
+Sleek carbon fiber bodywork kept both weight and drag to a minimum.
 The cars' underbody incorporated adjustable panels that could change the airflow through the underbody tunnels.
 This system not only generated large amounts of downforce but also allowed the engineers to optimize the system for different race tracks.

-The first two Aerotechs were originally powered by DOHC four-cylinder engines that were based, not on production Quad 4 parts, but rather on a set of engineering parameters derived from the engine, which Oldsmobile referred to as the "production architecture."
-Under this scheme the derivative engines had to keep the Quad 4's four-stroke combustion cycle, double overhead cams, multi-valve cylinder head and, significantly, 100 mm (3.94 in) bore spacing.
+The first two Aerotechs were originally powered by DOHC, four-cylinder engines that were based, not on production Quad 4 parts, but rather on a set of engineering parameters derived from the engine, which Oldsmobile referred to as the "production architecture."
+Under this scheme the derivative engines had to keep the Quad 4's four-stroke combustion cycle, double overhead cams, multi-valve cylinder head and, significantly, 100 mm bore spacing.
 Batten Heads of Detroit developed the Batten RE engine with a single turbocharger with an estimated output that ranged from 750 to 900 hp.
 This engine was used in the short-tail (ST) car.
 Feuling Engineering of Ventura, California developed the twin-turbocharged Feuling BE engine producing an estimated 1000 hp, which was installed in the long-tail (LT) Aerotech.